- DZ0E Neodymium Magnets, 3 inch dia. x 7/8 inch thick

 sintered NdFeB magnets Physical Property

-The neodymium element can be substituted by a portion of other rare earth elements (REEs) including praseodymium (Pr), dysprosium (Dy), terbium (Tb), cerium (Ce), etc.
+The neodymium element can be replaced by a portion of other rare earth elements including praseodymium (Pr), dysprosium (Dy), terbium (Tb), cerium (Ce), etc.

-The iron element can be substituted by a portion of cobalt (Co) element to increase the magnets’ Curie temperature (Tc), thermal stability, and corrosion resistance.
+The iron element can be replaced by a portion of cobalt (Co) element to increase the magnets’ Curie temperature (Tc), thermal stability, and corrosion resistance.

-In order to control the microstructure and the microchemistry so as to meet the required performance, it also adds a small portion of other metal elements including aluminum (Al), copper (Cu), niobium (Nb), gallium (Ga), etc to control the microstructure and the microchemistry.
+We also adds a small portion of other metal elements including aluminum (Al), copper (Cu), niobium (Nb), gallium (Ga), etc to control the microstructure and the microchemistry.

 Sintered NdFeB Magnets’ Grades and Their Magnetic Properties